Get Approved for up to $35,000 in 3 minutes

 While we’ve gone over the average cost of property taxes in Canada, this still doesn’t narrow down what your individual property taxes will be.
 The easiest way to determine what your property taxes will be is to take your housing assessment and use the property tax calculator that many municipal governments have available on their website.
 This will give you a rough idea of how much you’ll owe.

 While this is just an estimate, it’s close to the actual number and allows you to predict what you’ll owe.
-Because property tax rates can fluctuate annually, many Canadians will spread out the cost of their property taxes throughout the year to make them more affordable.
+Because property tax rates can fluctuate annually, many Canadians will spread out the cost of their property taxes throughout the year to make for more affordable property taxes.
 For some, a large annual bill isn’t always feasible.
 This is also the reason why some people will lump it in with their mortgage payments.
+However, every year, there are also a few residents who don’t pay their Canadian property taxes and will be subjected to late fees.

 Overview

-No matter where you choose to live and purchase a home in Canada, it’s important to consider not only the housing prices and cost of living but the property tax rates as well.
+No matter where you choose to live and purchase a home in Canada, it’s important to consider not only the housing prices and cost of living but also the property tax rates.
 As you can see, just because the cost of housing is low, it doesn’t mean the property taxes are low.
 In fact, it seems to be that those who have lower assessed home values actually pay a bit more in property taxes.

 While property taxes can be quite expensive, they’re actually quite necessary to fund public services.
 These public services are necessary to keep communities running smoothly.